microluxe20/microluxe20/src/markdown/microluxe20_races.md

 Gorimir – Half Gori and half another race.

 The Half-men are ruled by Orowyn, who was voted into place by all of the citizens of Pelgiar.
 Orowyn is a well known Elvir, who has devoted his life to growing Pelgiar into the trade capital of Terador.
 So far, under his rule, the Half-men have become known as Terador's greatest traders.
 They live in the swamps and coasts of southern Terador, and are well known for their trade-ships that travel the world.
 While some are pirates and thieves, most are traders, buying and selling goods from all over Terador.
 Many call the Half-men "Middle-men" because of both their physical appearances and their role in Terador's market.
 Half-men are not considered half-breeds or lower life forms.
 Instead, they are very common sights in Terador and widely accepted.
 Some races (particularly the Orcs) have a slight disdain for some breeds of Half-men, but for the most part, their race is not looked down upon.
 Recently, Orowyn has been meeting with the Dwarves, working on a new project that will hopefully usher in a revolution in transportation and trade throughout Terador.

+All Dwarmir can use a Waraxe, regardless of class.

 ## Slaan